pavlovic265/remove-git-branch/README.md

 - "-h (--help)" - Available flags.
 - "-c (--check)" Print branches that will be deleted.
 But **DOES NOT** delete them.
 - "-f (--force)" Force delete (-D) the specified branch, even if it has unmerged changes.
+- "-m (--merged-only)" Branches that are already merged and deleted at origin. **Please note**, that it will run `git fetch --prune` as well.

 ## Usage/Examples
 Branches that are always excluded from deleting are  **master**, **main**, and **current branch**.